Stephanie Messenger: Failed tour by Tenpenny

 Skeptic Zone reporter, Jo Alabaster stated that she has received a full refund for the lecture she was to attend.
 In an appearance on The Project on 6 January 2015, Rachael Dunlop said, "Of course parents have the right to be concerned about a medical procedure, but overwhelmingly they need access to accurate, science-based information – and this is not what they will get from Doctor Tenpenny."

 Flier campaign

 In December 2017, Messenger, in a post to her followers, encouraged them to distribute a pamphlet titled "Vaccines Killed My Baby" which details the story of her child's death.
-Messenger says the purpose of this pamphlet is to not to "preac[h] to the converted" and provide more information on "autism, vaccine pregnancy, HPV, baby vax ingredients and side effects, flu vax, corruption in science and media, reliable websites to go to, etc." so that "we educate our kids before the government does it for you".
+Messenger says the purpose of this pamphlet is not to "preac[h] to the converted" and provide more information on "autism, vaccine pregnancy, HPV, baby vax ingredients and side effects, flu vax, corruption in science and media, reliable websites to go to, etc." so that "we educate our kids before the government does it for you".
 In this post, Messenger said she had 160 people ready to put 1000 fliers in letterboxes in their area.
 She plans on distributing a total of 500,000 fliers total.

 According to Heidi Robinson with the Northern Rivers Vaccination Supporters, fliers were found in suburbs of Brisbane, the Sunshine Coast, Canberra, the Northern Territory, and the Northern Rivers.